daniel-huyer/CU_3308_Team_Project/Weekly_Status.md

 - Created GitHub repository and added all team members
 - Established baseline frontend and backend directory structure
 - Set up GitHub project board with initial task breakdown
+- Brokedown & assigned milestone task to be complete by next weeks meeting.

 ---